Hands-On Introduction to Web Scraping in Python: A Powerful Way to Extract Data for your Data Science Project

 Step 1: Crawl

-The first step is to navigate to the target website and download the source code of the web page.
+The first step in web scraping is to navigate to the target website and download the source code of the web page.
 We are going to use the requests library to do this.
 A couple of other libraries to make requests and download the source code are http.client and urlib2.

 Once we have downloaded the source code of the webpage, we need to filter the contents that we need: